Vector-ops/abr-test/README.md

 # ABR-TEST

-**All the videos are compiled to hls only for keeping things simple**
+**All the videos are transcoded to hls only for keeping things simple**

 **video.js and shaka-player support both hls and dash**